Graduate Courses in Biomedical Engineering

 BIM 217: Mechanobiology

 Principles by which biomechanical forces affect cell and tissue function to impact human health and disease.
 Emphasis on cardiovascular system: structure and function, biofluid mechanics and mechanotransduction, disease mechanisms and research methods.
 Cartilage, bone and other systems; current topics discussed.
+Offered in alternate years.

 • Units: 4